History of the taka: Arakan

 The Bengal tanka was widely circulated in the Kingdom of Mrauk U (now in Myanmar) in the 16th and 17th centuries, when it was a vassal state of the Bengal Sultanate.

 Bangladesh

 The Bangladeshi taka is the currency of modern Bangladesh.
-It was officially introduced in 1972 by the Bangladesh Bank following the end of the Bangladesh Liberation War and is produced by Bangladesh's Security Printing Corporation.
+It was officially introduced in 1972 by the Bangladesh Bank to replace the Pakistani rupee at par following the end of the Bangladesh Liberation War and is produced by Bangladesh's Security Printing Corporation.
 The Bangladeshi taka carries the symbols ৳ and Tk.

 Bengal

 The taka was traditionally equal to one silver rupee in Islamic Bengal.
 In 1338, Ibn Battuta noticed that the silver taka was the most popular currency in the region instead of the Islamic dinar.
 In 1415, members of Admiral Zheng He's entourage also noticed the dominance of the taka.
 The currency was the most important symbol of sovereignty for the Sultan of Bengal.
 The Sultanate of Bengal established at least 27 mints in provincial capitals across the kingdom.

 The taka continued to be issued in Mughal Bengal, which inherited the sultanate's legacy.
 As Bengal became more prosperous and integrated into the world economy under Mughal rule, the taka replaced shell currency in rural areas and became the standardized legal tender.
 It was also used in commerce with the Dutch East India Company, the French East India Company, the Danish East India Company and the British East India Company.